 Timeline for Nonjudicial Foreclosures in Colorado

-In Colorado, the process for foreclosure adheres to a certain timeline, detailed below.
-This timeline begins when a borrower is 30 days past due on the loan and ends either when payments for the loan have been brought current, the loan is paid in full, or when the foreclosure process has been completed and items subject to the loan have been sold off.
-Prior to foreclosure, there is the pre-foreclosure period.
+In Colorado, the process for foreclosure adheres to a specific timeline, detailed below.
+This timeline begins when a borrower is 30 days past due on a loan and ends either when payments for the loan have been brought current, the loan is paid in full, or when the foreclosure process has been completed, and items subject to the loan have been sold off.
+Before foreclosure, there is the pre-foreclosure period.
 This period begins when a borrower defaults on a loan.

 A Borrower Defaults on a Loan When Payments on That Loan Are 30 Days Late